Morphology (biology): Morphology and classification

 Most taxa differ morphologically from other taxa.
 Typically, closely related taxa differ much less than more distantly related ones, but there are exceptions to this.
 Cryptic species are species which look very similar, or perhaps even outwardly identical, but are reproductively isolated.
 Conversely, sometimes unrelated taxa acquire a similar appearance as a result of convergent evolution or even mimicry.
 In addition, there can be morphological differences within a species, such as in Apoica flavissima where queens are significantly smaller than workers.
-A further problem with relying on morphological data is that what may appear, morphologically speaking, to be two distinct species, may in fact be shown by DNA analysis to be a single species.
+A further problem with relying on morphological data is that what may appear morphologically to be two distinct species may in fact be shown by DNA analysis to be a single species.
 The significance of these differences can be examined through the use of allometric engineering in which one or both species are manipulated to phenocopy the other species.

 A step relevant to the evaluation of morphology between traits/features within species, includes an assessment of the terms: homology and homoplasy.
-Homology between features indicate that those features have been derived from a common ancestor.
+Homology between features indicates that those features have been derived from a common ancestor.
 Alternatively, homoplasy between features describes those that can resemble each other, but derive independently via parallel or convergent evolution.

 3D cell morphology: classification

-Invention and development of microscopy enable the observation of 3-D cell morphology with both high spatial and temporal resolution.
-The dynamic processes of these cell morphology which are controlled by a complex system play an important role in varied important biological process, such as immune and invasive responses.
+The invention and development of microscopy enabled the observation of 3-D cell morphology with both high spatial and temporal resolution.
+The dynamic processes of this cell morphology which are controlled by a complex system play an important role in varied important biological processes, such as immune and invasive responses.